Anion Gap (Blood)

 What other tests might I have along with this test?

-Your doctor may also order other blood tests because many conditions can affect the acid-base chemistry of your blood.
+Your health care provider may also order other blood tests because many conditions can affect the acid-base chemistry of your blood.
 Possible tests include:

-If you may have swallowed a poison, such as wood alcohol, salicylate (in aspirin), and ethylene glycol (in antifreeze), your doctor may test your blood for it.
+If you may have swallowed a poison, such as wood alcohol, salicylate (in aspirin), and ethylene glycol (in antifreeze), your provider may test your blood for it.

-If your doctor suspects you have ketoacidosis, an emergency complication of diabetes, you might need a urine dipstick test for ketone compounds.
+If your provider thinks you have ketoacidosis, you might need a urine dipstick test for ketone compounds.
+Ketoacidosis is a health emergency.

 What do my test results mean?